Homeowners on hook for break to industry

 “Shifting usage to off-peak times helps to reduce costs to the system benefitting all users, because it avoids additional costs incurred by building new generation power stations,” said one government official.

-“Conservation is also important in helping us phase out coal usage, which runs on peak time,” said the official, referring to the 2014 date when Ontario’s last smog-producing coal-fired plant at Nanticoke shuts down.
+“Conservation is also important in helping us phase out coal usage, which runs on peak time, and, as Liberals contend, green power is worth the cost during this transition,” said the official, referring to the 2014 date when Ontario’s last smog-producing coal-fired plant at Nanticoke shuts down.

-But some Liberal strategists are worried about the political cost of increasing hydro bills yet again with an election looming in October 2011.
+But some Liberal strategists are worried about the political cost of increasing hydro bills yet again with an election looming in October 2011, even with a next hydro break on the horizon.

 “I don’t understand the politics of this,” said one Grit, noting the government has already given businesses corporate income tax cuts as well as the HST to streamline their costs.